 This would mean better insights with more value can be derived and passed on to all those who are concerned.
 This also means that the data visualizers should carefully evaluate and choose the right data sources for achieving the right results.

 With the increase in data available on multiple platforms, the challenge of visualizing it is definitely going to increase too.
-These new trends that are shaping up shows how data visualization is evolving at a fast pace in order to cope with the ever-increasing data and business requirements.
+These new trends that are shaping up shows how Future of Data Visualization is evolving at a fast pace in order to cope with the ever-increasing data and business requirements.
 Extracting insights from data is definitely the ultimate function of data visualization and it can be enhanced by tapping into these emerging trends.